Pure Massacre: Music video

 The Australian music video was directed by Robert Hambling and consists of Silverchair concert footage in Sydney, Australia.
 The video was filmed in December 1994.
 The American music video was directed by Peter Christopherson.
 The Australian "Pure Massacre" music video and a live video performance of the song from June 1995 were included on the Frogstomp: 20th Anniversary Deluxe Edition bonus DVD in March 2015.

+Live performances

+Silverchair played the song during a live performance on Saturday Night Live on 9 December 1995.